-The Hall has a Sumup machine that allows for most types of electronic payments (credit and debit cards, mobile phone, etc.) Payments are made directly to the Hall's Virgin Current account, subject to a commission deduction of 1.69% (as at January 2024).
+The Hall has a Sumup machine that allows for most types of electronic payments (credit and debit cards, mobile phone, etc.) Payments are made directly to the Hall's Virgin Current account, subject to a commission deduction of 1.69% (as at January 2025).
 There are no other fees.
-The Sumup account is currrently password protected, in the name of the Chair, Martin Snodin, with Joanna Griffin added as an administrator.
+The Sumup account is currrently password protected, in the name of the Secretary, with the Treasurer added as an administrator.